paas-team-324/quota-management/README.md

 - Deployment/Service/Route: the application itself.
 Generally should not be of interest

 Now deploy the manifest: `oc create -f quota-management.yaml`

+### Persistent logging

+Quota Management can persist audit, debug and warning logs to a persistent volume.
+Here is how you can configure it:
+- Create an RWX PVC in the application namespace
+- Mount in to the pod by editing the deployment object
+- Set value for the `LOG_STORAGE` environment variable within the deployment object to the mount path

+Logs can be read by issuing the following command: `oc exec svc/quota-management -n quota-management -- logs`

 ## Development